 Welcome to Class 2!

-Class 2 is a mixed Year 2,3 and 4 class currently taught by Miss Fitzpatrick.
-Our amazing teaching assistants Mrs Jodrell, Miss Andrews, Miss Bramwell, Mrs Ortton and Miss Williams also support us regularly in our learning throughout the week.
+Class 2 is a mixed Year 2,3 and 4 class currently taught by Miss Fitzpatrick and Mrs Jones.
+Our amazing teaching assistants Miss Bramwell and Miss Williams also support us regularly in our learning throughout the week.

-This term, our topic is 'Viking Invaders!'
-Click here to read more about our planned themes on our topic web.
+This term, our topic is 'World War 2!'
 More information for this year can be found on our Newsletter.
 We have lots of exciting things planned for the term!

 We have very high expectations in Class 2, and as we are a mixed year group class, we thought we would attach documents which state the end of year expectations for each of the 3 year groups in the class.

 - PAS is on a Monday afternoon.
 Full PE kit should be brought into school.
 As it is getting cold now, we recommend bringing in joggers, a jumper and trainers along with your usual shorts, top and pumps so you will be equipped for PE both outside and inside.

 - Swimming takes place on Wednesday morning: remember your swimming kit!